Ready to adopt?

 Lara is a completely clean and dry inside and indicates to go out when she needs.

 Can Lara be left alone?

-Lara walks lovely on lead and doesn’t pull often.
+Lara walks on a collar and lead and walks nicely.

 How is Lara with humans?

-Have you noticed Lara is afraid or worried of any particular things?
+Have you noticed if Lara is afraid of any particular things?

 Lara was a little bit wary of the hoover.
 But no issues with other day to day noises.